nikhilpachpawar161101/Car-Price-Prediction-Sales-Analysis-Dashboard/README.md

 # 🚗 Car Price Prediction & Sales Analysis Dashboard

 ## 📌 Project Overview
-This project presents an **interactive Power BI dashboard** that analyzes historical car sales data and predicts average car prices based on **brand, fuel type, car condition, and year**.
+This project is a **Power BI dashboard** designed to analyze historical car sales data and predict average car prices based on multiple factors such as **brand, fuel type, car condition, and year.**

-The dashboard helps users identify **pricing trends, sales performance, and customer preferences**, enabling data-driven insights in the automotive domain.
+The dashboard helps users understand **sales trends, pricing patterns, and customer preferences,** enabling data-driven decision-making in the automotive domain.ts in the automotive domain.

 ---